shanealton/krowdwalletdocs/README.md

 These commands create a signed and compressed pass named pass-name.pkpass in the Documents folder.
 If the signpass command fails, make sure you are using your correct pass type identifier and check that the pass.json file contains valid JSON.

 **You now have to signed and compressed pass inside of your Documents directory.
 It will have an extension of** ``.pkpass``.

+## Distributing Passes:

+***

+After you have created a signed, compressed pass bundle, getting it into Wallet is easy.
+Mail and Safari support passes in iOS 6 and later and in macOS v10.8.2 and later, so you can use them to distribute passes by email or from a website.
+In iOS, they add passes to the pass library directly.
+In macOS, they use iCloud to add passes to the user’s iOS devices.

+**To deliver a pass to the customer via email, simply send the signed pass as an attachment.**

+>Mail and Safari expect passes to use the application/vnd.apple.pkpass MIME type.
+Configure your >email creation system or web server to use this MIME type for pass data.